-The huge caveat is that this knife is manufactured in Spain and the manufacturing process there isn’t the same as it is at their main operations in Germany.
-The fact is, if this knife was made in Germany, it would likely cost double.
+The huge caveat is that this knife is manufactured in Spain, and the manufacturing process there isn’t the same as it is at their primary operations in Germany.
+The fact is, if this knife were made in Germany, it would likely cost double.

 If the negative reviews about quality and inconsistency scare you, keep in mind that this knife comes with a warranty that protects you against the exact defects that you’re worried about.
 If you get a bad product, you can get it replaced free of charge.
 Sure, no one wants to deal with that hassle, but for the price tag on this knife, it might be worth the risk.

 To check the current price and read the reviews I’ve referenced, check this knife out on Amazon.